-TAU-1M.IP is a high-performance VoIP gateway with the full set of features, which allow users to to take advantage of VoIP functionality.
+TAU-2M.IP is a high-performance VoIP gateway with the full set of features that allow users to take advantage of VoIP functionality.

-TAU-1M.IP gateway allows connecting an analogue phone or a fax modem to IP networks.
+TAU-2M.IP gateway allows connecting an analog phone or a fax modem to IP networks.
 With a built-in router, the device enables connection of local network equipment to a broadband access network.
-It is possible to connect up to two PCs that will be able to access the Internet using integrated NAT/DHCP server features.
-The USB port is used to connect the external storage device, 3G/4G USB modem or Wi-Fi-adapter1.
+It is possible to connect one PC that will be able to access the Internet using integrated NAT/DHCP server features.
+The USB port is used to connect external storage device, 3G/4G USB modem.

-1.2 Device Specifications
+1.2 Device specification